LPioL/MultiVERSE/README.md

 The output of this command is the embedding 'embedding_M.npy' in the directory ResultsMultiVERSE.
 The embedding is a dictionary with the index as key and the corresponding embedding as value.

+**Eval_MultiVERSE_M.py**

+The usage is the following:

+`python3 Eval_MultiVERSE_M.py [options] `

+          Options:

+          Options:
+                 -k NUMERIC
+                   Value of the position of the networks in the list 'Test_Networks'

+To use the example, you can write in a terminal the following command:

+`python3 Eval_MultiVERSE_M.py -k 0`

+The output of this command is the embedding 'embedding_M_eval.npy' in the directory ResultsMultiVERSE.
+The embedding is a dictionary with the index as key and the corresponding embedding as value.
+The command will also generate the results of the evaluation in a .txt file 'Result_LinkpredMultiplex_Test_Eval.txt'.

 ## MultiVERSE on multiplex-heterogeneous network:

 **MultiVERSE_MH.py**